 Accessing other revisions of a folder with the Versions button

 If there are other versions of the folder named in the entry field available for comparison, the Versions button displays a list of these other versions.
 You can open the same file or folder in both the left and right comparison panes, then use this button to compare a folder with another revision of itself.

-If the Options…▸Application▸Show file and folder versions from System Restore option is checked, Merge will show any versions of the folder you are comparing that have been stored by Windows System Protection or the Araxis Snapshot Service.
-For more information, see Accessing Versions Stored by Windows System Protection or the Araxis Snapshot Service.
+If the options window Application▸Show file and folder versions from System Restore option is checked, Merge will show any versions of the folder you are comparing that have been stored by Windows System Protection.
+For more information, see Accessing Versions Stored by Windows System Protection.

 Three-way folder comparisons

 The folder comparison display